Karol-Witkowski/Karol-Witkowski/README.md

 - 💻 I’m currently working on my own projects
 - 📖 Focused on Vue.js and Node.js
 - 🎯 I'm aiming to master MEVN Stack
-- 🔭 Looking for an internship.
-I want to invest in my growth by working with professionals

 ## Languages and tools